openai/neural-mmo/docs/source/rst/userguide.rst

 |icon| Training
 ###############

-Evaluating on small/large maps will load the associated pretrained baseline by default.
+Evaluating on canonical configs will load the associated pretrained baseline by default.
 To reproduce our baselines by training from scratch:

 .. code-block:: python
   :caption: Train on small and large game maps

-  python Forge.py train --config=SmallMaps --MODEL=None
+  python Forge.py train --config=SmallMultimodalSkills --LOAD=False
-  python Forge.py train --config=LargeMaps --MODEL=None
+  python Forge.py train --config=LargeMultimodalSkills --LOAD=False

 .. code-block:: text